What colors complement SW 7015 Repose Gray? Here’s 4 different color palettes to choose no matter what your style is.

 3. Beach House Palette

-Even if you live miles from the sea, it’s always fun to replicate a beach house vibe isn’t it?
-My home is peppered with sailboats and pictures of boats and water, shells you name it.
-My own little bit of coast!
-Beach house is little more casual than just a coastal color scheme.
-Lighter and brighter with punches of bold patterns and the occasional surf board or DIY rope decor.
+Even if you live miles from the sea, it’s fun to replicate a beach house vibe?
+My home is peppered with sailboats and shells.
+My own bit of coast!

-Repose Gray makes a perfect base color that keeps all those blues, greens and whites from looking too floaty.
+Repose Gray is the perfect base color to keep those blues, greens and whites from looking too floaty.
 Think of it as the ground, beach, sand or dune.
-It’s the neutral in a sea of blue greens.
-Use it to paint a funky wood floor you don’t want to sand down.
-Turn it into a durable slipcover for a sofa or chair.
+Use it to paint a funky wood floor that you don’t want to sand down.
+Visualize it as a durable slipcover for a sofa or chair.
 Use it as part of a pattern in a rug that also has blues and whites in it.

 SW 9503 Cheviot can be painted on walls, cabinets or trim or all of the above.
 If you want that really whitewashed look, go for it.
 Paint Repose Gray on old cabinets and use Cheviot to add a distressed white wash finish.